steam-bell-92/ML-basics/README.md

 ## 📌 Objective

-To explore relationships between different features in the Iris dataset and build a linear regression model to predict one feature from another using both manual and `scikit-learn` approaches.
+1. To explore relationships between different features in the Iris dataset and build a linear regression model to predict one feature from another using both manual and `scikit-learn` approaches.
+2. To shared results via a web page for end-users.

 ## 📊 Dataset